Mikael Häggström [note 1]

 - The optimal person to ask for advice may not be available later.
 Further information: Consultation

-For a pile of many cases of relatively low risk of a need to prioritize any one over another, such as gastrointestinal biopsies, a very quick glance at the forms and/or a naked eye look at the glass slides is generally acceptable.
+For a pile of many cases of relatively low risk of a need to prioritize any one over another, such as gastrointestinal biopsies, a very quick glance at the forms and/or a naked eye look at the glass slides is generally sufficient.

 - Preferably, look up past medical history of the patient, mainly past cancers that could possibly appear in the current specimen.